 How might this work?
 Suppose we were teaching a class of high school students about American music.
 Where would we begin?
-We might start with the Brit-soul singer Sam Smith singing his signature song, “Stay with Me.” singer with the buttoned-up white shirt, three-piece blue suit and close-cropped hair.
-When that song, its album, In the Lonely Hour, and the singer swept four of this year’s biggest Grammy Awards—Best Record, Best Song, Best Pop Vocal Album and Best New Artist—the natural reaction is to ask, “Where did this come from?”
+We might start with the Brit-soul singer Sam Smith singing his signature song, “Stay with Me.”
+When that song, its album, In the Lonely Hour, and the singer swept four of this year’s biggest Grammy Awards—Best Record, Best Song, Best Pop Vocal Album and Best New Artist—the natural reaction was to ask, “Where did this come from?”

 It’s not that Smith is merely copying the past, for he and his producers/co-writers have honed the R&B ballad tradition to a new leanness: the simple drum thump and half-note piano chords allow Smith’s honeyed tenor to remain so conversational that it feels like we’re eavesdropping on his mumbled plea to a departing lover.
 But Smith is not inventing this sound from scratch either, and the curious young listener is going to want to know what he borrowed.
 (Curious listeners may be a minority of all listeners, but they’re a significant minority—and it’s for them that music critics write.)
 Smith is transforming arena-rock anthems by setting their clarion melodies in hymn-like arrangements.
 With “Stay with Me,” the rock source material (“I Won’t Back Down”) was so obvious that Smith had to share writing credits with Tom Petty and Jeff Lynne.